pmean/build-website/text/07/IrbReviewPilot.md

 If I were on an IRB, I would instead demand details about the larger scale study and why that larger scale study could not proceed effectively without information from the pilot study.
-An economic argument would not fly (we\'re running a pilot because we don\'t have enough money to run a large study), because no large scale study will occur and no benefit will therefore accrue from the pilot study.
+An economic argument would not fly (we're running a pilot because we don't have enough money to run a large study), because no large scale study will occur and no benefit will therefore accrue from the pilot study.